How to optimize controls in arbitrary quantum systems using graphs

 1. Define the computational graph

-The Boulder Opal optimization engine expresses all optimization problems as data flow graphs, which you can create with the qctrl.create_graph function.
+The Boulder Opal optimization engine expresses all optimization problems as data flow graphs, which you can create a graph object by initializing the boulderopal.Graph class.
 The methods of the graph object allow you to represent the mathematical structure of the problem that you want to solve.

 For an optimization, a typical workflow is to: